raulpy271/telegram_ecommerce/README.md

 ## ⚙️ How to set up ?

-To setup the bot for testing and development it's used Docker along with the command `docker compose`.
-This tool is recommended because it's more easy to setup the bot and his database.
-However, if you don't want to use Docker you still can run the bot anyway, if it's your case after read this topic you can jump to [Setup in local machine](#setup-in-local-machine).
+To setup the bot for testing and development is used Docker along with the command `docker compose`.
+This tool is recommended because it's more easy to setup the bot and it's database.
+However, if you don't want to use Docker you still can run the bot anyway, if it's your case after reading this topic you can jump to [Setup in local machine](#setup-in-local-machine).

 To have a Telegram Bot, you need to open a chat with the Bot Father in Telegram, this bot will create a token that's needed to run your created bot.
 To make test payments, you should have a token from a payment provider as well.
 Learn more about payments on the [Telegram payment page](https://core.telegram.org/bots/payments).
 To learn more about Bot Token read [How Do I Create a Bot?](https://core.telegram.org/bots#how-do-i-create-a-bot).